-The purpose of this tutorial is to show you how to plot time series of stock prices and returns using Excel.
-And, we will also explain how to interpret these plots to gain a better understanding of stock prices and returns.
+In this tutorial, we’ll teach you how to plot time series of stock prices and returns using Excel.
+We’ll explain how to interpret these plots as well.

 Contents